The main entrance to hacienda Mucuyché is framed by a centuries-old archway.Photo: Carlos Rosado van der Gracht / Yucatán Magzine

 Given its fantastic infrastructure, hacienda Mucuyché is an ideal destination for people traveling with children or folks with limited mobility.

-That being said, admittance to hacienda Mucuyché does not come cheap with general admission for adults starting at 590 pesos, and children at 350.
+That being said, admission to Hacienda Mucuyché does not come cheap, with general admission for adults starting at 590 pesos and for children at 350 pesos.